Featuring the best attractions in the South West Lake District that are accessible by public transport

 The town is far enough away from the central lakes not to attract masses of visitors but is worth exploring.
 The town centre has a few small shops and three pubs for refreshments.
 Public toilets can be found just off the north east corner of the main Square and just beyond these is Wilson Park which provides a good open area of grass for recreation.
 Beyond the park are some pleasant easy walks, including the old railway line.

-The town is a little over 1 mile walk from Foxfield railway station along the road.
+Buses stop in the main Square.
+The town is a little over 1 mile from Foxfield railway station, walk or bus.

 Brown Howe, Coniston Water